 How to Increase Sales: 12 Jokers from Your Sleeve

-While Shakespearean characters are haunted by existential struggles, wondering “To be, or not to be”, pragmatic minds of business owners are constantly preoccupied with one eternal question: “How to boost sales?”.
-Everyone from mango-selling merchants on the streets of Delhi to the major transnational corporations like Coca-Cola challenges their brains to solve this riddle.
+While Shakespearean characters are haunted by existential struggles, wondering “To be, or not to be”, the pragmatic minds of business owners are constantly preoccupied with one eternal question: “How to boost sales?”.
+Everyone from mango vendors on the streets of Delhi to large transnational corporations like Coca-Cola are challenging their brains to solve this riddle.

-Naturally, no key opens every door.
-Therefore, common recipes might not sit well with your company.
-Plus, everyone knows, applies, and talks about them.
-That is why using hacks and tricks that others tend to overlook might become your strategic advantage.
-So, here are 12 unique ways to increase sales that you can start using right now without any major investments or time-consuming webinars.
+Obviously, not every key opens every door.
+Therefore, familiar solutions might not suit your company.
+Plus, everyone knows, applies and talks about them.
+That is why using tips-and-tricks that others tend to overlook might become a strategic advantage for you.
+So, here are 12 unique ways to increase sales that you can start using right now without any significant investment or time-consuming webinars.

 12 Unconventional Takes on How to Get More Sales